bauuuu/Oke/README.md

   * Delete a product .
   * Update product information .
  - Delete User / Disable User .

- ## Who can use ?
- - Anyone who can connect to the internet.

  ## Language Used: